 Get-ComputerInfo | select WindowsProductName, WindowsVersion

 Then open the termsrv.dll file using any HEX editor (for example, Tiny Hexer).
-Depending on your Windows 10 build, you need to find and replace the code according to the table below:
+Depending on the build of Windows you are using, you will need to find and replace the string according to the table below:

 B8 00 01 00 00 89 81 38 06 00 00 90